RDR Live! (RuPaul's Drag Race season 17)

-"RDR Live!" is the fifth episode of the seventeenth season of RuPaul's Drag Race.
+"RDR Live!" is the fifth episode of the seventeenth season of the American television series RuPaul's Drag Race.
 It originally aired on January 31, 2025.
-The episode's main challenge has contestants perform in the sketch comedy show RDR Live!
+The episode's main challenge tasks contestants with performing in the sketch comedy show RDR Live!
 Ross Mathews and Michelle Visage join RuPaul on the judging panel and Paul W. Downs is a guest judge.

 Suzie Toot wins the episode's main challenge.
-Arrietty and Lydia B Kollins placed in the bottom two and face-off in a lip-sync contest to "Boogie Wonderland" (1979) by Earth, Wind & Fire.
+Arrietty and Lydia B Kollins place in the bottom two and face-off in a lip-sync contest to "Boogie Wonderland" by Earth, Wind & Fire.
 Lydia B Kollins wins the lip-sync, but Arrietty is saved from elimination after successfully choosing a correct lever to drop Visage into a dunk tank.